umbralcalc/umbralcalc.github.io/_posts/dennm-torch.md

 \end{aligned}
 $$

+## Additional details

-The code is being developed here: [https://github.com/umbralcalc/dennm-torch](https://github.com/umbralcalc/dennm-torch).
+The code for this article was developed here: [https://github.com/umbralcalc/dennm-torch](https://github.com/umbralcalc/dennm-torch).

 Shared by the author under an [MIT License](../LICENSE)